nsky80/nsky80/README.md

 ### Hi there 👋

-I'm wasting my Time.
+I'm wasting my Time in an enterprise.

 * 🔭 I’m currently working with Java 8, Python, C and C++
-* 🌱 I’m currently learning Advanced Java
+* 🌱 I’m currently learning React
+* 👯 I’m looking to collaborate on spring MVC, Django and some of Operating Systems projects
+* 🤔 I’m looking for help to leave an enterprise
+* 💬 Ask me about web development and Algorithms
+* 📫 How to reach me: PFB

 # Let's Connect <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="26px">